pentandra/spec/README.md

 are designed to enrich our abilities to share knowledge, opinion, and experience in our collective quest for greater light and understanding.

-These specifications are not intended to stand alone, isolated and independent, but to be refined over time through use in web applications and open research systems and platforms.
-We use them in the software we are creating, and we hope they will be used by others as well.
-They are designed for practical, everyday use.
+These specifications are not only theoretical in nature, but are designed for specific situations and interactions in web applications and open research systems and platforms.
+We use and refine them in the software we are creating, and we hope they will prove useful to others as well.

 ## Vocabularies & Goals